Jackson Hill, Jersey City: Transportation

 In addition to the Hudson Bergen Light Rail station at Martin Luther King Drive the Garfield Avenue station is nearby.
 The line runs along the right-of-way that was originally part of the Newark and New York Branch and had a station on Jackson Avenue until 1946, when service was discontinued.
 Until 1947 Public Service Railway's # 7 Jackson streetcar line ran along it.
 In 2005 the New Jersey Legislature designated the stop the "Thomas and John Jackson Station."

 A sculpture honoring the legacy of Martin Luther King Jr. is located at the station.
 A plaque installed by New Jersey Transit (NJT) in 2001, honors the Jackson's role in the 19th-century Underground Railroad.

-Bus service is provided by New Jersey Transit bus routes NJT 6, NJT 81 and NJT 87. through Greenville to Merritt Street, with the NJT81 continuing to Bayonne.
-Northbound the NJT6 and NJT87 travel to Journal Square, with the NJT87 continuing through Jersey City Heights to Hudson Place (Hoboken).
-The NJT81 travels through Downtown Jersey City to Exchange Place.
-Service is also provided on Ocean Avenue and Bergen Avenue by NJT route 8.
+Bus service is provided by New Jersey Transit bus routes 6, 81, and 87. through Greenville to Merritt Street, with the NJT81 continuing to Bayonne.
+Northbound, the 6 and 87 travel to Journal Square, with the 87 continuing through Jersey City Heights to Hudson Place (Hoboken).
+The 81 travels through Downtown Jersey City to Exchange Place.
+Service is also provided on Ocean and Bergen Avenues by route 8.